Cpymadtools

 This is essentially the same as apply_lhc_colinearity_knob, but instead of a applying fixed powering value, it applies a delta to the (potentially) existing value.

-If you don’t know what this is, you really should not be using this function.
+If you don’t know what this is, then you most likely should not be using this function.

-• colinearity_knob_delta (float) -- Units of the colinearity knob to vary the existing powerings with.
-Defaults to 0.
+• colinearity_knob_value (float) -- Units of the colinearity knob to vary the existing knob with.
+Defaults to 0 so users don’t mess up local IR coupling by mistake.
+This should be a positive integer, normally between 1 and 10.

 • ir (int) -- The Interaction Region to apply the knob to, should be one of [1, 2, 5, 8].
 Classically 1 or 5.